Apereo-Learning-Analytics-Initiative/OpenLRW/README.md

 In the future this could be used for production but currently it's just set up for development

-This is built with regular `docker-compose build` then `docker-compose up-d`
+This is built with regular `docker-compose build` then `docker-compose up -d`. `docker-compose down` will bring this down.
+The redis data is stored in a local folder ./redis-data.
+Delete this folder to delete the data.

 An container running Mongo and this application will be started